dmachard/open-pixelart/README.md

 <img src="imgs/webapp_draw.png" width="500">

 This web interface lets you:
-- Draw and color pixel art with instant LED feedback
+- **Hardware Persistence**: All settings (brightness, default mode at startup, clock color) and the last displayed image are saved in the ESP32's NVS memory and restored automatically at boot.
-- **Hardware Persistence**: All settings (brightness) and the last displayed image are saved in the ESP32's NVS memory and restored automatically at boot.
+- **Clock Mode**: Display current time with an animated edge-border seconds indicator and customizable digit colors (Lime, White, Cyan, Orange).
 - Save/load drawings as `.json` files
 - Play animated slideshows